Technical Specs

 Analysis

-At its core, “Who Mourns for Adonais?” presents an insightful examination of humanity’s need to worship and respect a higher power, and whether such drives will motivate our star-trek-who-mourns-for-adonaisendeavors for centuries to come.
+At its core, “Who Mourns for Adonais?” presents an insightful examination of humanity’s need to worship and respect a higher power, and whether such drives will motivate our endeavors for centuries to come.
 While a humanistic philosophy seems in direct contrast with archaic religious practices, Kirk’s conflicted speech in the final scene leaves more room for discussion on this topic than one would perhaps expect given Star Trek’s secular undertones.

 Concluding Comments